tonytw1/cards/README.md

 A service to detect and serve Twitter Cards and Open Graph images in a responsible way.

 - Aims to avoid sending excessive traffic to origin images.
-- Allows detected images to pinned so that their usages don't unexpectedly in the future.
+- Allows images to pinned so that their contents don't unexpectedly change in the future.
 - Provides thumbnails with sensible caching settings.

 [Wellynews](https://github.com/tonytw1/wellynews) uses the Cards service to decorate news item URLs with open graph images: